landaudiogo/cc-assignment-2023/README.md

 - A load generator for your kafka topic that publishes the streams of events for an experiment.
 - A notification service for your microservice to notify a researcher.

+You may find these external services in [this repository](https://github.com/landaudiogo/cc-assignment-2023).

 # Evaluation

 The assignment evaluation will consist of 3 components:
 - Demo
 - Architecture Assessment
 - Report

 ## Demo

 Your implementation will be put to test during a Demo Session to be scheduled at the end of the period.

 The demo will be split into 3 different parts:
 - Verification of data consistency (endpoint integration testing): Load will be generated for your microservice to consume, followed by querying the rest endpoints provided by your service to evaluate the consistency of the data presented by your team's microservice.
-- Stress test the architecture endpoint + event entrypoints' scalability (implementation scalability): Evaluates how your architecture performs under varying load intensities generated by our workloads.
+- Stress test the architecture scalability (implementation scalability): Evaluate how your architecture performs under varying load intensities generated by our workloads.
 The workload patterns will not be shared beforehand, and therefore, the architecture is expected to be flexible to different workload intensities.
 We will evaluate your microservice's performance based on:
 	1. Endpoint response time
 	2. Notification latency
-	3. Total architecture cost throughout the stress test
+	3. Total architecture cost throughout the stress test.
+This will be a metric computed based on the average CPU and Memory used by your implementation

 Bonus:
 - If your implementation can maintain a notification latency < 10s throughout the whole stress test.

-## Architecture
+## Architecture Assessment

 To evaluate the architecture, during the demo session there will be a short discussion to understand the main design decisions taken by your team, followed by a qualitative assessment of the arcthitecture included in the report based on the principles of:
+- Seperation of Concerns: Evaluates the modularity of your architecture, and whether each service has distinct responsibilities, or if it has too many responsibilities.
-- Seperation of Concerns
+- Scalability: Analysis of your microservice’s theoretical scale.
-- Scalability

 ## Report

 10 page maximum report.